-In 2015, our Compensation Committee established the cash bonus opportunity for each member of our senior management team under the 2015 annual incentive program, representing a percentage of each individual's base salary.
-The bonus targets for 2015 performance for our named executive officers were 50% for Dr. Jonas, and 35% for each of Dr. Kanes; Dr. Robichaud; Ms. Iguchi; and Mr. Anderson.
-For 2015, our Chief Executive Officer's bonus was based entirely on performance relative to corporate goals and the bonus of our other named executive officers was based 80% on corporate goals and 20% on individual performance.
+In 2016, our Compensation Committee established the cash bonus opportunity for each member of our senior management team under the 2016 annual incentive program, representing a percentage of each individual's base salary.
+The bonus targets for 2016 performance for our named executive officers were 50% for Dr. Jonas, and 35% for each of Dr. Kanes, Dr. Robichaud, Ms. Iguchi and Ms. Cook.
+For 2016, our Chief Executive Officer's bonus was based entirely on performance relative to corporate goals and the bonuses paid to our other named executive officers were a function of both attainment of corporate goals and individual performance.

-Our Compensation Committee typically grants annual stock option awards, and determines changes in base salary and the amount of any cash incentive payments, at its first regularly scheduled meeting of the new year.
+Our Compensation Committee typically grants annual equity awards, and determines changes in base salary and the amount of any cash incentive payments, at its first regularly scheduled meeting of the new year.
 Our Compensation Committee may also review the compensation of our executive officers throughout the course of the year.
 With respect to year-end reviews, any changes in base salary are effective at the beginning of the following year.
-The cash incentive payments awarded under our 2015 annual incentive bonus program were paid in February 2016.
+The cash incentive payments awarded under our 2016 annual incentive bonus program were paid in February 2017.